 The first and most straightforward answer to this question is as soon as your teeth start decaying or the moment you see a deterioration of the tooth (like a fracture or cracks in existing restoration).

-In reality, though, many patients contact their Dallas dentistry provider when it’s too late, and the tooth has already suffered significant damage.
+In reality, though, many patients contact their Dallas dentist when it’s too late, and the tooth has already suffered significant damage.
 Either because they are afraid of the procedure or don’t have the right insurance coverage, they postpone seeing the dentist for months on end.

 Studies have shown that patients who start seeing a dentist regularly from an early age don’t develop absurd fears as adults and maintain this healthy habit over the years.